FatamaOkasha/admin-app/README.md

 ## Overview

 This project is a user management system built using React.
 It allows you to view, search, edit, and delete user records.
 The system supports pagination and provides a user-friendly interface for managing user data.
+This app is deployed on vercel and its [link](https://admin-app-two-delta.vercel.app/ "https://admin-app-two-delta.vercel.app/")

 ## Features